wholingfei/spexwavepy/docs/source/userguide.rst

 according to :ref:`the principle of the self-reference XST technique <prinXSTSelf>`.
 As a result, only ``curvX`` or ``curvY`` are stored in the :py:class:`~spexwavepy.trackfun.Tracking` class.
-The related postprocess fucntion is :py:func:`~spexwavepy.postfun.curv_pixel`.
+The related postprocess fucntion is :py:func:`~spexwavepy.postfun.curv_XST`.
 See :ref:`Local curvature reconstruction <curvature>` for more details.

 .. _traXSTrefer: